Elizabeth (Bessie) Campbell

 Elizabeth "Bessie" Campbell (1870–1964), whose heritage is Irish, was an Anglican Australian-born banjo player as well as a charity worker.

 Early life

 Elizabeth Campbell, known as "Bessie", was born on 21 July 1870 in Melbourne, Australia.
 She is from an Irish and Anglican background and is the daughter of Christopher Campbell, a former employee for Madam Tussaud in Dublin, and Eliza née McMullen who was his second wife.
 Christopher and his wife migrated to Melbourne in 1849.
 In the early 1870s their family moved to Sydney as he continued his work in the waxworks industry.

 Education

 When Bessie was 14 years old, she went to London with her parents.
 Whilst there she was taught the banjo by Joe Daniels and documented that, "she took a great fancy to the five stringed banjo".
 The year after the family returned to Sydney where she remained learning the banjo for three more months from the American Hosea Easton.

+She also took lessons from Walter Stent, whose book "Progressive Studies for the Banjo" teaches classic-banjo fingerstyle.